-You’re going to need to pull out every Kleenex box you own because you’re definitely going to need it while watching The Friend.
+You’re going to need to pull out every Kleenex box you own because you’re definitely going to need it while watching Our Friend (formerly The Friend).

 While the film may be inspiring, it’s also heartbreaking as we follow the Teague family.
 The film goes back and forth in time as it follows Nicole Teague’s (Dakota Johnson) cancer diagnosis.
 She doesn’t have long to live so best friend Dane Faucheux (Jason Segel) moves in with the family.
 He doesn’t have to do this but he does.
 After all, he sees the toll it takes on Matthew Teague (Casey Affleck).
 Appropriately, he helps out where needed especially with their two children.